Cost Segregation Allows Multifamily Investors To Significantly Reduce Their Federal Tax Liability

 Cost Segregation, Investment Holding Periods, and Depreciation Recapture

 Fortunately for multifamily investors, who often hold a building for 5-10 years or less before selling it at a profit, accelerated depreciation can often exactly match the holding period of their investment.
-This increase in cash flow is especially important in the early years of an investment if the owner is making improvements that may not immediately result in increased rental income.
+This increase in cash flow can be important in the early years of an investment, especially if the owner is making improvements that may not immediately result in increased rental income.

 Cost Segregation Depreciation Bonuses and the Tax Cuts and Jobs Act of 2017

 Starting in 2001, property owners were allowed to take a depreciation deduction for a certain portion of an eligible asset in the year they acquired it.
 Referred to as a “depreciation bonus”, this was generally limited to new property and other assets with shorter (less than 20-year) lifespans.
-It permitted taxpayers to take approximately 50% of the eligible asset in the year it was purchased.
+It permitted taxpayers to take a depreciation deduction of approximately 50% of the eligible asset in the year that it was purchased.
 However, the Tax Cuts and Jobs Act of 2017 increased this amount to 100% of eligible assets, and extended the depreciation bonus to used property.
 However, it’s important to realize that this only applies to assets acquired after Sept.
-27, 2017
+27, 2017.

-For example, if a taxpayer purchased an apartment building in 2019 for $2 million, and a cost segregation study classified $150,000 as 5-year personal property, the taxpayer could deduct $150,000 in that year.
-At a 35% tax rate, this would lead to a $52,500 in the taxpayers federal income tax liability.
+For example, if a taxpayer purchased an apartment building in 2019 for $2 million, and a cost segregation study classified $150,000 of that amount as 5-year personal property, the taxpayer could deduct $150,000 in that year.
+At a 35% tax rate, this would lead to a $52,500 reduction in the taxpayer’s federal income tax liability.

 Even without the additional depreciation bonus, cost segregation is an incredibly effective way to reduce investor tax liability, and multifamily investors serious about maximizing their returns should make every effort to utilize it.